Lokesh8875/Electricity-Demand-and-Price-Forecasting/Nikhil_Sharma_Electricity-Demand-and-Price-Forecasting/README.md

-# Day Ahead Electricity Price Prediction
+# Electricity Demand and Price Forecasting
 This project is the final submission following the Infosys SpringBoard Internship Program 2024, submitted by Nikhil Sharma.

 #### -- Project Status: [Completed]